 Manchester Weekend Walkers' weekends are a great way of really getting to know people, having a laugh and making the most of your weekend by exploring the great British countryside with your new friends.

-If you have stayed at a hostel, bunkhouse or campsite that has really impressed you, please let the weekend coordinator know by emailing email@example.com so that we can consider them when organising future trips.
+If you have stayed anywhere that has really impressed you and you think would be suitable for the group, please let the weekend coordinator know by emailing weekends email address so that we can consider them when organising future trips.

 When appropriate we will give guidance on the type of walking planned.
 This is normally when we are intending to go into high, rough or mountainous country.
 If the organiser has concerns about your fitness, they may advise you that a specific weekend is not suitable for you.
 As with any walk, you must be properly equipped/attired for the occasion as failure to do so could endanger yourself and others.

 Weekends are organised in a range of accommodation but sometimes these will be bunk beds in shared, single sex dormitories with communal single sex washrooms so you may be living in close proximity to others.
 Hostel rules usually request a bed plan in advance for fire safety reasons so your bed is likely to be allocated for you in advance.
 We always need volunteers to plan meals and cook and everybody needs to join in with cleaning and tidying up without being asked.
 The smooth running and enjoyment of a weekend requires co-operation, harmony and respect for all.

 How to go on a weekend

 First, make sure that you're a member of the Ramblers' - join or transfer today!
 Priority will be given to members of Manchester Weekend Walkers.
 You must be registered as a member in plenty of time so that we can find your name on the membership list which is issued monthly by head office.
 For safety and insurance reasons, all attendees have to book officially through the weekend leader.